javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 // the value of "from" is the same, the function modified a local copy alert( from ); // Ann
 ```
+Earlier it was stated that a function has full access to and can modify an outer variable, in this case the variable was passed as a parameter of the function.
+When a variable is a function's parameter the function gets a local copy as well, hence it did not update the outer or global variable.

 When a value is passed as a function parameter, it's also called an *argument*.